MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-service-pack-2-upgrade-path.md

     1. Export Synchronization Service encryption keys.
     1. Backup miisserver.exe.config, Synchronization Server 'Extensions' folder, Microsoft.ResourceManagement.Service.exe.config as MIM installer might overwrite custom changes made to config files.
     1. Uninstall **all** FIM components, including Language Packs (to be uninstalled first).
     1. *Optional:* Move FIM databases to another SQL server.
-It is recommended to create SQL aliases on MIM servers and use these aliases instead of real SQL server name to ease MIM DBs migration in future.
+It is recommended to create SQL aliases on MIM servers and use these aliases instead of real SQL server name to ease MIM database migration in future.
     1. Install MIM 2016 SP2 from the .iso installation media on the same or on another server following [MIM deployment guide](microsoft-identity-manager-deploy.md), choose to use existing databases when prompted, provide previously exported Synchronization Service encryption keys.
-    1. Review miisserver.exe.config and Microsoft.ResourceManagement.Service.exe.config files for missing .net redirects or any custom sections you added.
+    1. Review miisserver.exe.config and Microsoft.ResourceManagement.Service.exe.config files for missing .NET redirects or any custom sections you added.
     1. Install MIM 2016 SP2 Language Packs if needed.
-    1. Re-submit customizations to RCDC objects and RCDC resource strings and localizations if needed.
+    1. Resubmit customizations to RCDC objects and RCDC resource strings and localizations if needed.
     1. Upgrade FIM Add-ons and Password Reset clients, provide new MIM Service server name if MIM Service server name changed.

 ## Upgrade from previous MIM 2016 builds